Categories

 Golden-crowned sifaka are regarded as sacred and therefore are not hunted, this means they do not feel threatened by humans and are in fact confident around visitors, offering a memorable experience for many.

-Another reason to pay a visit to Loky-Manambato is here because in recent years there have been an increased number of sightings of the fascinating, and rarely seen, aye-aye, it’s recommended to stay overnight for your best chance to catch a glimpse.
+In recent years there have been an increased number of sightings of the fascinating – and rarely seen – aye-aye.
+We recommended you stay overnight for your best chance of catching a glimpse of these elusive creatures.

 This is now one of Madagascar’s most popular parks, due to its close proximity to the capital city of Antananarivo as well as the exceptional fauna it hosts.

-Andasibe protects the largest of the lemurs, the indri and these are the best place on Madagascar for a guaranteed sighting.
+Andasibe protects the largest lemur species, the indri, and it is the best place for a guaranteed sighting of these magnificent animals.
 Enjoy watching in amazement as they propel themselves up to 10m from tree to tree.
 The indri is also known for its distinct call – a cross between a whale song and a siren that carries for up to 3km.

 There are 11 species of lemur altogether in Andasibe, although you probably will not see them all.
 You may find grey bamboo lemurs, common brown lemurs and perhaps a sleeping woolly lemur.